 If you are looking for a seriously impressive place to take your family while vacationing in the Columbia River Gorge and Mt.
 Hood area, you should definitely consider this attraction.
 The Bonneville Dam is nothing short of a technological marvel.
 While other dams such as the Hoover Dam might get more press, the Bonneville Dam is definitely worth a visit.

-Located a mere 40 miles from Portland, Oregon, the Bonneville Dam’s First Powerhouse was constructed between 1934 and 1937.
+Bonneville Dam’s First Powerhouse was constructed between 1934 and 1937 and was dedicated by Franklin Roosevelt in September 1937.
 The Second Powerhouse was constructed between 1974 and 1981.
 The size and scope of the project is nothing short of amazing.
 For example, over 3,000 workers were employed as part of the New Deal to build the First Powerhouse during the Great Depression.
 Likewise, the Army Corps of Engineers played a pivotal role in the process.

 Today, the Bonneville Dam produces over 1 million kilowatts of electric output.
 But for many who visit the Bonneville Dam, it is likely to be the size of the dam that leaves the greatest and most lasting impact.
 You can also see the fish ladders, where several types of fish are viewable including steelhead trout and salmon.

 The gates to the dam are open year-round from 9 am-5 pm.
 For more information, visit the Bonneville Dam website.

 Also be sure to visit the Bonneville Fish Hatchery, located at the same freeway exit.
 You can view many types of fish such as sturgeon and trout and many ages, including incubating eggs to adult fish found in the various ponds.Be sure to say hi to Herman the Sturgeon and his lady friend.
 Herman is over 10 feet long and more than 70 years old.
 Also stop by the visitor center to ask questions and possibly a behind the scenes tour.